 The current version of the PPL codifies the principle of purpose-limitation by banning the use of information about an individual's private affairs for any purpose other than the purpose for which it was collected.
-The bill proposes to significantly expand this prohibition to not only apply to information, but to "knowledge about an individual's private affairs" as well.
-It goes so far as to prohibit controllers and processors from allowing others to do so as well.
-In addition, the bill suggests to prohibit individuals from using or holding such information or knowledge without the permission of the database owner.
+The bill proposed to significantly expand this prohibition to not only apply to information, but to "knowledge about an individual's private affairs" as well.
+It would have gone so far as to prohibit controllers and processors from allowing others to use information about an individual's private affairs as well.
+In addition, the bill suggested prohibiting individuals from using or holding such information or knowledge without the permission of the database owner.